Insights

 5. Average Conversion Rates by Funnel Stage

-In trying to improve your sales process, it’s best to find the smallest moving parts you can work on.
-Start tracking the opportunity-to-win ratio of each stage in your sales funnel.
-That would immediately tell you which part of the sales process needs more training or other resources.
+To improve your sales process quickly, it’s best to find the smallest moving parts you can work on.
+For example, track the opportunity-to-win ratio of each stage in your sales funnel.
+That alone would immediately tell you which where you can improve sales effectiveness, and whether you need to invest in sales training or other resources.

 6. Year-Over-Year Growth